Skip to content

 Configuration for development

 EspoCRM instance configuration for development.
-Parameters should be set in data/config.php.
+Config parameters should be set in data/config.php.

 'isDeveloperMode' => true,

-You can force using backend cache (metadata, language etc.) in the developer mode.
-Can be reasonable as the application can run slow w/o cache.
+You can force using some additional cache in the developer mode.
+Can be reasonable as the application can run very slow w/o cache.

 'useCacheInDeveloperMode' => true,